niscy-eudiw/eudi-lib-android-rqes-core/README.md

         authFlowRedirectionURI = URI("rqes:redirect"),
         scaBaseURL = URL("https://example.com"),
     ),
-    // set the default hash algorithm to use when signing documents hashAlgorithm = HashAlgorithmOID.SHA_256,
+    // set the hashing and singing algorithms that will be used hashAlgorithm = HashAlgorithmOID.SHA_256,
     signingAlgorithm = SigningAlgorithmOID.RSA_SHA256,
     // optionally provide a HttpClientFactory to create a HttpClient for the service